 Beloved listeners, rape, early marriage, female genital mutilation, forced marriage, and physical, mental, and emotional abuse are all forms of gender-based violence.
 These are all forms of abuse that are punishable by law and perpetrators must be arrested and brought to book.

-If you know of any person who is currently the victim of any kind of gender-based violence during this pandemic, please do not keep quiet.
+If you know of any person who is currently experiencing any kind of gender-based violence during this pandemic, please do not keep quiet.
 Report such cases at the nearest police station, or call these available help lines for help: *3390# or *12i4.
 (Editor’s note: These are “fictional” help line numbers.
 You may want to insert the number of a real help line in your area, with the permission of the organization that operates the help line.)

-BEEP SIG TUNE PLAYS
+Beep.
+SIG TUNE PLAYS